 Uggs are a different story.
 They’re often too clunky looking and too expensive.
 There ARE other companies that make cute boots that are similar but way more functional (I have Minnetonka moccasins that have lasted about 18 months now.)

 All of these brand-hate issues spawn from one big problem: loss of individual style.
 I don’t care if my best friend has a wardrobe full of hollister clothes, but I’m not going to be socially interested in someone who wears one silhouette, with the same logos plastered across their chest every single day.
-It’s just not that fascinating, and that’s why people don’t like those clothes.posted about 6 years ago
+It’s just not that fascinating, and that’s why people don’t like those clothes.posted over 6 years ago

 I’m so with you all.
 I totally own a few things from AE.
 I really love their hoodies, they typically are really cheap when on sale.
 I got one for 10 one time and they last for awhile.
 The down side is that everyone has it and I never wear them outside my house.
 It’s such a shame, I see those brands are everywhere in my town, I went to a concert on Saturday and saw so many of labels.
 I felt so out of touch in my gray skinnies and white tee.

 UGGS are so nasty.
 Have you seen those flip flop ones I have, and it was at a pool.
 I gaged, not to be mean, but imagine the bacteria those things have.
 The boots are so tacky but I have the generic kind, that’s right.
-It keeps my toes warm but again I only use them around my house and occasionly when my feet need that warm but I wear really thick socks.posted about 6 years ago
+It keeps my toes warm but again I only use them around my house and occasionly when my feet need that warm but I wear really thick socks.posted over 6 years ago

 I really don’t enjoy the whole “Just stepped out of a Hollister Catalog” or the intense branding, but it won’t stop me from buying something from their store if its a decent price and i like it.
 I work at Aerie, the bra/undie line for American Eagle, and 95% of their stuff doesn’t have a logo or anything like that, and its always on sale.
-It sucks that you’ll see a lot of people wearing what you have, but then its just a challenge to make it look more original!posted about 6 years ago
+It sucks that you’ll see a lot of people wearing what you have, but then its just a challenge to make it look more original!posted over 6 years ago

 I went to the abercrombie & fitch store in London few days ago and their stuff double the US price, like 30pounds (around $40) for a tshirt and 70pounds for a zip up hoody.
-It’s absolutely insane, but the interior of the store looks quite nice.posted about 6 years ago
+It’s absolutely insane, but the interior of the store looks quite nice.posted over 6 years ago

 I went to A&F today when my friend and I were scoping out someone we know who works there.
 Hehe!
-I really like their button down men’s shirt, but they were really overpriced. :( And I ended up liking more stuff from the men’s section than in the women’s. :Pposted about 6 years ago
+I really like their button down men’s shirt, but they were really overpriced. :( And I ended up liking more stuff from the men’s section than in the women’s. :Pposted over 6 years ago